Please study the 20 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-A role that is typically given to recent college graduates and does not require any prior job experience.
+a role that is typically given to recent college graduates and does not require any prior job experience

 USA